-As of the Record Date we had issued and outstanding 32,382,959 Shares and 222,400 shares of preferred stock issued and outstanding.
-At that date, there were an additional 750,000 Shares issuable upon the occurrence of certain events in connection with our acquisition of Developmental Therapeutics Inc. and 6,821,841 Shares available for issuance pursuant to our stock option plans.
+As of the Record Date we had issued and outstanding Shares and no shares of preferred stock issued and outstanding.
+At that date, there were an additional Shares issuable upon the occurrence of certain events in connection with our acquisition of Developmental Therapeutics Inc. and Shares available for issuance pursuant to our stock option plans.

 At March 31, 2005, we had \$31.0 million of cash, cash equivalents, and marketable securities compared to \$36.3 million at December 31, 2004.
 We expect to continue to incur substantial additional operating losses from costs related to continuation and expansion of product and technology development, clinical trials, and administrative activities.
 We believe that we currently have sufficient working capital to sustain our planned operations into the second quarter of 2006.
 We will need to seek additional financing to continue our product development activities, and will be required to obtain substantial funding to commercialize any products other than iloperidone or Spheramine that we may successfully develop.
 If we are unable to complete a debt or equity offering, or otherwise obtain sufficient financing when and if needed, we may be required to reduce, defer or discontinue one or more of our product development programs.
-Although we have not entered into any binding arrangements relating to the sale of Shares, we are exploring various financing alternatives and it is likely that any additional capital we are seeking to raise will be through the sale of the Shares or securities exercisable for or convertible into Shares, including a portion of the Shares that would be authorized by the adoption of the amendment to our Amended and Restated Certificate of Incorporation.
+Although we have not entered into any binding arrangements relating to the sale of Shares, we have an active shelf registration statement on file with the SEC and are exploring various financing alternatives.
+It is likely that the additional capital we are seeking to raise will be through the sale of the Shares or securities exercisable for or convertible into Shares, including a portion of the Shares that would be authorized by the adoption of the amendment to our Amended and Restated Certificate of Incorporation.

-At the present time, we do not have any agreements, arrangements or understandings with respect to the issuance of the shares to be authorized by the proposed amendment.
 The Board of Directors believes that the increase in the number of authorized Shares at this time will provide us with the flexibility to execute our business plan by having an adequate number of authorized but unissued Shares available to facilitate potential equity financings, acquisitions, business combinations, stock dividends, stock options, stock splits, recapitalizations and other general corporate purposes, without the expense or delay attendant in seeking stockholder approval at a special or annual meeting at a time when such Shares would be needed (except as may be required by law or by any stock exchange or over-the-counter market on which our securities may then be listed).